Stone Pass – Kidney Stones app

 Version: 1.1

-Comments: Overall, the Stone Pass app is nice and easy to use in the decision-making process of patients who have kidney stones, particularly the likelihood that they can pass the stone and not require surgery.
-However, to utilise the app, patients must know the size and location of their kidney stone.
+Comments: Overall, the Stone Pass app is easy to use in the decision-making process of patients with kidney stones, particularly giving you the likelihood that you can pass your stone and not require surgery.
+However, to utilise the app, you must know the size and location of your kidney stone.

-The output data is based on real-world data which provides valuable insight for the patient and their healthcare provider.
+The output data is based on real-world data which provides valuable insight for you and your healthcare provider.
 Results are colour-coded and very easy to understand.

-Educational content provided in the FAQ section is useful so that patients can understand how kidney stones form, but it would be useful to include more educational content.
+Educational content provided in the FAQ section helps you understand how kidney stones form, but it would be useful to include more educational content such as dietary advice.

-Safety concerns: This app may create or drive some assumptions with the results it provides, however there is the disclaimer that the app does not provide medical advice.
+Safety concerns: This app may create or drive some assumptions with the results it provides, however it includes a disclaimer that the app does not provide medical advice.
 The app also assumes that patients have already been in contact with a medical professional.

 New Zealand relevance: Yes

-Concerns: Relatively safe app when used in conjunction with medical advice from the patient’s healthcare professional.
+Concerns: Relatively safe app when used in conjunction with medical advice from a healthcare professional.

 The information in this app should not replace medical advice.